vanGoghhh/tp/docs/UserGuide.md

 **Input field** | Input to the command that the user specifies.
 **Cumulative** | Increasing in quantity by successive additions.
 **Hard disk** | Storage of information in a computer.
+**Root folder** | The top-level folder of a file system.
+In this context, it is the folder you put the *Candidates.jar* file in.
 **Repository** | Online container where your code can be stored, contributed to and managed over time.
 **Pull Request** | Formal request to merge one’s code into a larger codebase.
 **Bug** | A software bug is an error, flaw or fault in a computer program or system that causes it to produce an incorrect or unexpected result, or to behave in unintended ways.